JamesGu14/Redux-CampusTrade/README.md

 Redux-CampusTrade

 ## TODO:
-1. import css instead of link in html -- Done
+1. [DONE] import css instead of link in html
+2. [DONE] Restructure the page by separating into SideMenu, Header, MainBody and Footer
-2. React router
+3. React router
-3. Fetch from remote
+4. Fetch from remote